OpenMoonRay/openmoonray-docs/docs/scene-classes/maps/NoiseMap_v2.md

           | trs = 5

-        <p class="jekyll-theme-minimal scene-class-attr-comment">Order in which to apply the translation, rotation, and frequency</p>
+        <p class="scene-class-attr-comment">Order in which to apply the translation, rotation, and frequency</p>

     </p>